 Protest must be made prior to distribution of awards and prizes.
 The Tournament Director reserves the right to protest a fish at any time during the length of the Tournament.The ruling on each protest by the Tournament Director is final, there is no appeals process.Tournament Director reserves the right to refuse entry to any boat for any reason prior to the start of the Tournament.
 Tournament Director reserves the right to require a Polygraph test of any boat captain that receives more than $10,000 in combined winnings.
 All Polygraph questions are at the discretion of the Tournament Director and Examiner and may vary from boat to boat.
 The three top prize winners will be polygraphed unless a polygraph test is needed for a protested boat.

 There will be a mandatory Polygraph test given to the top three cash prize winners of this tournament.
 The Captain will be tested and must have knowledge of the vessel position for the entire trip, witnessed the fight and landing of the winning fish and a good knowledge of IGFA Rules.
 If the Captain is excused by the Tournament Director and Examiner, the Tournament director reserves the right to choose a replacement from the crew.
 If no crew member can attest to location, fish fight and IGFA rules, Boat will be disqualified.
-All polygraph test will take place on Sunday – July 23.
-Please be available from 10:00am to 4:00pm.
+All polygraph test will take place on Saturday – July 21.
+Please be available from 10:00am to 6:00pm.
 Interviews take approx. 1 hour.
 Prize money categories for boats with winning fish being polygraphed, will not be given out until interviews are complete.
 Should there be a protest relating to a prize category not in the top three payouts, Tournament direct reserves the right to substitute a polygraph exam of one of the top three payout boats to settle the protest.
 All decisions of the Polygraph Examiner and Tournament Director are final, no appeals process.
-If Hudson (Tournament Director's Boat) or Dealer's Choice (Director & Sponsor Boat) are on the leaderboard and qualify for Prizes or Calcutta, each boat would have a mandatory Polygraph Test with Joe McVey as temporary acting Director.

 Prize Money Distribution

 Trophies, Large Ceremonial Checks and Tournament Prize Checks will be distributed at the Awards BBQ.
 All Calcutta payouts will take place Sunday at 6:00pm.
 Location to be announced to winners.
 Calcutta will be paid immediately after the Awards BBQ.
 Calcutta’s with no winning fish will be returned to participants in that Calcutta by check within 30 days of the close of fishing.
 Boats must provide the name, address and SS Number for recipient of Tournament Prize Checks (not Calcutta).
-Tournament Prize Money is based on 60 boats.
-If the Tournament has less than 60 boats, Prize amounts will be pro-rated based on number of registered boats.
-Example: 50 Boats Register, Heaviest Tuna $10,000.00 will be adjusted as follows - $10,000 divided by 60 = $166.67 then 50 X $166.67 = $8,333.50 Payout.
+Tournament Prize Money is based on 50 boats.
+If the Tournament has less than 50 boats, Prize amounts will be pro-rated based on number of registered boats.
+Example: 50 Boats Register, Tuna $10,000.00 will be adjusted as follows - $10,000 divided by 50 = $200 then 40 X $200 = $8,000 Payout.
 All Prize categories are pro-rated based on number of boats, except Junior and Lady Angler.